-To add oniony flavour to the butter chicken without the onion, I finely chop the dark green leaves of a leek, which Monash University deems low FODMAP in quantities of up to 2/3 cup.
-We're only calling for 1/2 cup for the whole recipe, so we're well below the tolerable amount.
+To add oniony flavor to the butter chicken without the onion, I finely chop the dark green leaves of a leek, which Monash University deems low FODMAP in quantities of up to ⅔ cup.
+We're only calling for ½ cup for the whole recipe, so we're well below the tolerable amount.

 Sauté & Deglaze

-When I'm ready to start cooking, I hit the Sauté button on the Instant Pot and add another 2 tbsp of garlic-infused olive oil to the pot (2 tbsp in the marinade and 2 tbsp in the pot to sauté).
+When I'm ready to start cooking, I hit the Sauté button on the Instant Pot and add another 2 tablespoons of garlic-infused olive oil to the pot (2 tablespoons in the marinade and 2 tablespoons in the pot to sauté).
 Once the display reads "Hot," I add the leek and ginger and sauté them for 2 minutes.
-Then, I hit "Cancel" on the Instant Pot and pour in 1/2 cup of low FODMAP chicken bone broth (I use Imagine Chicken Bone Broth, which is low FODMAP AND Paleo/Whole30 compliant – woot!).
-If needed, I scrape the bottom of the bowl clean with a plastic spoon and add the 14 oz can of diced tomatoes (with their juice!) to the pot.
+Then, I hit "Cancel" on the Instant Pot and pour in ½ cup of low FODMAP chicken bone broth (homemade or store-bought).
+If needed, I scrape the bottom of the bowl clean with a plastic spoon and add the 14 ounce can of diced tomatoes (with their juice!) to the pot.

 To cast this magical spell, follow these steps very carefully:

 - Remove the bowl containing marinated chicken breasts from the refrigerator.

 - Remove and discard plastic wrap.

 - Using tongs, place the chicken breasts on a small plate.

 - Using the very best spatula you possess, scrape every last bit of marinade from the bowl that held the chicken breasts to the Instant Pot.

 - Stir the contents of the Instant Pot so that the spices mix in nicely.